gordonhart/psynth/README.md

     - Currently prioritizing ease of use and functionality over correctness -- `'static` as a requirement for `Generator` has not proven to be a roadblock in any way, and it may be preferable to code littered with `<'a>` explicit lifetimes
+- [ ] Implement some form of CLI for `psynth-play` such that doing new things doesn't always involve modifying the `bin/main.rs` and recompiling